crycode-de/ioBroker.radiohead/docs/en/radiohead.md

 Data bytes to be extracted for the received value must be marked with a large `D` so that the data is recognized during processing.
 The number of consecutive `D` bytes depends on the selected data type.

-**Special case switch and indicator:**
+**Special cases switch and indicator:**

 For switches and indicators, two groups of data bytes separated by a semicolon can be specified.
-The first group is for the `true` value and the second for the` false` value.
+The first group is for the `true` value and the second for the `false` value.
-If only one group is specified, the current state is switched on receiving.
+If only one group is specified, the current state is toggled on receiving.

 **Examples:**
 * Fixed byte `0x10`, 32-bit float number, 4 arbitrary bytes: `0x01,D,D,D,D,*,*,*,*`